FuriousGeorge19/W205-Course-Content/01-Introduction/sync-slides.md

 - Getting used to

 ::: notes
-For your other classes, they may use a variety of ways to get content, turn in assignments etc.
+For your other classes, they may use a variety of ways to get content, turn in projects etc.

 Here, we're trying to follow good practices for data engineering and use appropriate tools.